Capitol Hill: 15th Ave E (300-499)

 401-405 15th Ave E - Piggly Wiggly Market - Tilden, 22 Doors

 Built in 1927.
 The 1937 photo shows this building occupied by Piggly Wiggly, a grocery store chain that was eventually bought by Safeway.
 The Capitol Hill Times has an article on the history of Piggly Wiggly.
 The 2009 photo shows this building occupied by the Tilden shop (closed in 2010) and the 22 Doors restaurant.
 The canopy appears shortened, no longer extending past the corner of the building.
 See also Seattle's Department of Neighborhoods website.
 The corner shop was Capitol Hill TV in 1979.

 407 15th Ave E - Jim's Barber Shop, Rainbow Natural Remedies

 Built in 1922.
 The 1937 photo shows the dentist office of Dr R. W. Anderson, advertising x-rays — and the Aronstein Delicatessen, featuring homemade ice cream, candy, soda, cigars, and Coca-Cola.
-In 2009, the occupants were Jim's Barber Shop and Rainbow Natural Remedies (since 1996).
+In 2009, the occupants were Jim's Barber Shop (since 1966) and Rainbow Natural Remedies (since 1996).

 411-415 15th Ave E - Victrola, Superb Cleaners